 Source: eVestment.
 Reflects database updates through 9/30/2023, 149 Lipper High Yield peer group members reporting 20-year returns.

 Higher Sharpe Ratios

 The next chart shows our Sharpe Ratio versus both the investment grade and high yield indexes across time.
 The Sharpe Ratio measures risk-adjusted returns (higher is better)1.
 Investors can use Sharpe Ratios to compare funds and assess whether their returns are worth the risk they are adding to their portfolio.

 As you can see, our fund has delivered a significantly higher Sharpe Ratio than both indexes in nearly every period shown below.
 In our view, this is perhaps the single strongest argument in favor of our approach.
 We set out to create a product that could outperform the investment grade index without taking substantially more risk, and this chart indicates that we have achieved our goal thus far.

 Although our approach is based on common sense, it requires hard work and discipline to execute.
-After 20 years, we have the same passion and enthusiasm we had on day one, and we do not see that changing anytime soon.
+After over 20 years, we have the same passion and enthusiasm we had on day one, and we do not see that changing anytime soon.
 The past few years have been a wild time in the fixed income markets, highlighted by the pandemic, inflation, and the Fed’s current tightening cycle, and we feel our philosophy is as relevant today as it was two decades ago.

 1The numerator of the Sharpe Ratio is the difference between a fund’s return and the risk-free rate, and the denominator is the fund’s volatility as measured by standard deviation.